-Our preferred approach to administrative data analysis is not a binary all-or-nothing and we would adapt rapidly as we learn more about feasibility and acceptability.
-There are key decision points throughout Phase two; for example, by mid-2022 we will know whether beneficiaries are consenting and whether we need change tack.
-Information on the data that is or will be available and its quality is published at various points through the year, which will inform the data we request.
-Even in the unlikely event that it is impossible to setup consent processes at all sites, we could still obtain pseudonymised individual data identified only by electoral ward from NHS-D and/or DfE, so that we can analyse ward-level impact.
+Our preferred approach to administrative data analysis is not a binary all-ornothing and we would adapt rapidly as we learn more about feasibility and acceptability.
+We are continually monitoring the uptake of beneficiary consents and communicating with partnership teams to help assess whether this approach is proving effective, or we need change tack.
+If we encounter significant challenges with recruiting beneficiaries then we can revert to carrying out an alternative approach that does not rely on opt-in consent, such as requesting aggregated data from sites instead and conducting analysis at a group- rather than individual-level.
+Another alternative approach that would not require beneficiary consent is to obtain pseudonymised individual data identified only by electoral ward from NHS-D and/or DfE, so that we can analyse wardlevel impact.
 These analyses would provide a more granular level of analysis than is possible with the current aggregate summary site returns, for example allowing individual matches between people in ABS and non-ABS wards on characteristics such as age and ethnicity.